 Reflectix is essentially a sheet of bubble wrap covered in reflective foil.
 It’s effective as a radiant heat barrier but does almost nothing for conductive heat.
 It definitely has its uses in a van conversion, but most people have a fundamental misunderstanding of how Reflectix works.

 Reflectix only works if there is an air gap next to it – Reflectix themselves recommend at least a ¾” gap between their material and the area to be insulated.
-This is the case because Reflectix is a radiant heat barrier, and when you put it right up against your van walls the foil cannot reflect back radiant heat (remember, radiant heat is only transmitted through air or a vacuum).
-If there is not an air gap, the insulating power of Reflectix is very low.
+This because Reflectix is a radiant heat barrier, and when you put it right up against your van walls the foil cannot reflect back radiant heat (remember, radiant heat is only transmitted through air or a vacuum).
+If there is not an air gap, the insulating power of Reflectix is almost nothing.

 So how do you best use Reflectix in a van build?

 We do not recommend using Reflectix to insulate your walls or ceiling.
-Without an air gap, the R-value of Reflectix is about R-1.
+Without an air gap, the R-value of Reflectix is negligible.
 Even if you have the recommended ¾” air gap next to the Reflectix, the R-value per inch is less than R-3.
-There are much more efficient and cost-effective insulation materials out there for these purposes – you’ll be better off filling the space with rigid foam board.
+There are much more efficient and cost-effective insulation materials out there for these purposes.
+You’ll be better off filling the space with wool or rigid foam board.

 Most of the radiant heat entering your van comes in through your windows.
-To help mitigate this, we made insulated window curtains using Insul-Shine reflective batting and dark blue fabric sewn together.
-Like Reflectix, Insul-shine features a reflective surface that reflects radiant heat.
+To help mitigate this, you can make window curtains using reflective fabric to block out radiant heat.

 One of our favorite van add-ons.
 Keep your van cool (and private) with these custom-made, permanently installed windshield coverings.